Goop² Documentation

 goop.http

-HTTP client (requires http_enabled: true):
+HTTP client (requires http_enabled: true in config):

 local body, err = goop.http.get("https://api.example.com/data")

-local body, err = goop.http.post("https://api.example.com/submit", {key = "val"})
+local body, err = goop.http.post("https://api.example.com/submit", { key = "val" })

 goop.json